rciminera/Crypto-Pricing/README.md

     - We also think that these features will enable us to that these are both good indicators into the financial side of cryptos, and also lend themselves to work well in our model.
 - Sentiment data features were originally planned for the model but due to the lack of coins with this data, we eliminated these features from the model.
 We continue to believe that social media has a unique influence on the crypto market and we are curious to see if there is some predictable trend between interaction and reactions and how well a coin does in the market.

 The following ERD shows the features used in the model.
-Note that the target feature was PercentageChangeYTDUsd
+Note feature used as target was PercentageChangeYTDUsd

 <img src="https://github.com/rciminera/Crypto-Pricing/blob/main/Images/QuickDBD-export-messari.png" width = "200" >